Payment pages

 Via the API

-You can dynamically style the payment page template for specific transaction requests via our API.
+You can dynamically style the payment page for specific order requests via our API.

-parameter is an HTML string for displaying order items on the payment page, instead of including a shopping_cart
+The items parameter is an HTML string for displaying order items on the payment page, instead of including a shopping_cart.

-.
-The following HTML tags and elements are supported (all others are stripped out):
+Some HTML tags and elements are supported and all others are stripped out.

 Requirements for Visa